 Before you get started here, please know that you have many resources available in the Jackson, MS & surrounding areas to support you in your choice to homeschool.
 There are many groups, classes, co-op’s and social activities for our homeschool families!
 You will find what works and you will find your tribe!
 So, relax and take this slowly!
-Links to all of this good stuff are located below!
+Links to all of this good stuff are located above!

 First, the laws for homeschoolers in the state of Mississippi.
 Click here for this information.
 Very useful information!
 Once you read through this, you will need to contact your school attendance officer and request a certificate of enrollment.
 Once you receive this form, you will need to provide a simple description of the curriculum you choose and return the form by September 15th if your child is age 6-17 by September 1.
 You will have to do this every year.